LukaszMarciszewski1/RLM-stopwatch/README.md

-﻿# RLM-stopwatch
-A competitor application for the Mazovian rally league of car models.
+﻿# Rally League of Mazovia RC

 ## Demo
 Here is a working live: https://rlm-stoper.netlify.app/